afedynitch/EECR_treasure_maps/README.md

 ## [2.
 Source catalogs](2_Source_catalogs)

 Sky maps of the source catalogs used in the paper and shown in Fig. 3 for different maximal distances from the Milky Way in Mpc.
-One set of figures for all three catalogs and one set for SBG and Jetted AGN only.
+One set of figures for all three catalogs, and one set for SBG and Jetted AGN only.

 ## [3.
 Treasure maps](3_Treasure_Maps/)